-The University’s preferred route for making your research open access is the Green route.
-This allows you to publish your research in your chosen journal without having to pay an APC.
-You then make it open access by depositing the author accepted manuscript and also the evidence of the acceptance for publication, in the Edinburgh Napier Research Repository.
+The university’s preferred route for making your research open access is the green route, as described in the institutional open access policy.
+This allows you to publish your research in your chosen journal and then make it open access by depositing the accepted version in the Edinburgh Napier research repository.

 APC stands for Article Processing Charge.
 Some publishers charge authors an APC to publish a paper and make it immediately open access on the journal website.
+If a journal is covered by an open access publishing deal, no extra fees are required.
 Have a look at our Green and Gold page for more information.

 We’re a small group of Edinburgh Napier University library staff who have created this Open Access blog site to help researchers at this University.